systemslibrarian/NYT-Bestsellers-CatKey-Generator/README.md

 # 📚 NYT-to-Library-CatKey-Generator

 Automates the process of generating **library catalog keys (CatKeys)** from the **New York Times Bestseller API**.

-Designed for libraries to easily integrate bestseller lists into their catalogs.
+Designed for libraries to easily integrate bestseller lists into their Solus App

 ---